Do you have something in your life that reminds you of your childhood?

 My mom would always say – the reason why the mountains look so insanely large is because of the elevation from the valley when you are looking at the mountains… in case you are wondering what the elevation is – I looked it up: Moose, WY elevation is 6460 feet and the top of Grand Teton is 13,775!
 So that’s over 7000 of straight up mountain you are looking at in that valley!!

-Pin the image below to keep this post handy for your trip to Grand Teton NP:
+Pin the image below for your future planning to this fabulous destination!

 My Best Tips to Have a Memorable Visit in Grand Teton National Park: